yie1d/pydoll/README.md

 ## 🤝 Contributing

 We'd love your help making Pydoll even better!
-Check out our contribution guidelines to get started.
+Check out our [contribution guidelines](CONTRIBUTING.md) to get started.
 Whether it's fixing bugs, adding features, or improving documentation - all contributions are welcome!

+Please make sure to:
+- Write tests for new features or bug fixes
+- Follow our coding style and conventions
+- Use conventional commits for your pull requests
+- Run the lint and test checks before submitting

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed instructions on how to contribute to the project.